Other sections in SME Programmes:

 A six-month programme designed for Lancashire Businesses seeking to understand the opportunities presented by the transition to a low carbon economy.

 The Low Carbon Innovation Forum programme includes sessions each month, taking place over 1-2 days.
 You’ll participate in a range of challenges, workshops and tasks to develop the tools and techniques to explore low carbon innovation for your business.
-The focus on practical learning means there are no formal assessments.
+All sessions are practical and interactive and designed specifically with SME owner/managers in mind.

 An Overnight Experiential (two days, one night) at a Lancashire Hotel to build trust amongst the group.

 Access to Masterclasses with inspirational world-class speakers.

 Interactive workshops on: Eco-Innovation, creating a sustainable business model, and energy conservation and waste management.

 Eco-Innovation challenge and company visit with a large regional business to stimulate ideas and discussion.

 Examine today's innovation landscape with sample case studies and group challenges.

 Gain a set of business development tools including the Triple Layer Business Model Canvas and Action Planning.

 To discover more about the Low Carbon Innovation Forum, and how it could transform your organisation, please complete your details below.